Enderlook/The-Last-Crystal/README.md

 # The-Last-Crystal
-A simple game made in Unity for the 1st exam of Programming I in Escuela Da Vinci
+A simple 2D platform game made in Unity 2018.3.0f2 for the 1st exam of Programming I in Escuela Da Vinci.